 Where is it: Loads, all over London.
 Take a look here to find your closest

 Why would you go: As HIIT classes go it’s one of the best we’ve tried.
 The facility is packed out with all the latest kit and they have some nicely planned out sessions focussing on different fitness goals as well as some nice heart rate software.
 Friendly bunch as well.
-Read about when we tried it out here.

 Cost: Prices differ based on location, but you’re looking at about £240 a month for unlimited use.